WhitewaterFoundry/DevHomeWSLExtension/CONTRIBUTING.md

-# Dev Home Contributor's Guide
+# Dev Home WSL Extension Contributor's Guide

 Below is our guidance for how to report issues, propose new features, and submit contributions via pull requests (PRs).